apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 If your Pulsar instance consists of just one cluster, then you can deploy a configuration store on the same machines as the local ZooKeeper quorum but run on different TCP ports.

-To deploy a ZooKeeper configuration store in a single-cluster instance, add the same ZooKeeper servers that the local quorom.You need uses to the configuration file in [`conf/global_zookeeper.conf`](reference-configuration.md#configuration-store) using the same method for [local ZooKeeper](#local-zookeeper), but make sure to use a different port (2181 is the default for ZooKeeper).
+To deploy a ZooKeeper configuration store in a single-cluster instance, add the same ZooKeeper servers that the local quorom.You need to use the configuration file in [`conf/global_zookeeper.conf`](reference-configuration.md#configuration-store) using the same method for [local ZooKeeper](#local-zookeeper), but make sure to use a different port (2181 is the default for ZooKeeper).
 The following is an example that uses port 2184 for a three-node ZooKeeper cluster:

 ```properties
 clientPort=2184